-How Soy is exported
+How Soybeans are exported

 Soybeans, a versatile and nutritious crop, are the most traded agricultural commodity in the world.

-The global trade in soybeans has grown rapidly in recent decades, mainly due to its use as livestock feed and in food products such as tofu and soy milk.
+Global trade in soybeans has grown rapidly in recent decades, mainly due to its use as livestock feed and in food products such as tofu and soy milk.

 It is exported mainly from the main producing countries, such as Brazil, the United States, Argentina and Paraguay.

-This packaged soybeans are then shipped in large quantities using bulk carriers or specialized containers, depending on the requirements of the destination country.
+These packaged soybeans are then shipped in large quantities using bulk carriers or specialized containers, depending on the requirements of the destination country.

 Most of these shipments go to Asia (China is the largest importer), followed by Europe and North America.